OpenNews/srccon/homepage.md

 <div class="pink">
 <div class="innercontainer">
-<h2>Our location</h2>
+<h2>Location & lodging</h2>
-<p>SRCCON will be held at the Pacific Northwest College of Art, in the gorgeously renovated 1918 building that housed Portland's original Post Office.
-Portland offers excellent restaurants, cafés, and breweries in a walkable, transit-friendly city, and easy day-trips include hiking around Mt.
-Hood and the gorgeous—and often sunny—Oregon coast. </p>
+<p>SRCCON will be held at the <a href="https://www.google.com/maps/place/Pacific+Northwest+College+of+Art/@45.5269699,-122.6803404,17z/data=!3m1!4b1!4m5!3m4!1s0x549509fec32013d9:0x3ad790efffd31e44!8m2!3d45.5269699!4d-122.6781517">Pacific Northwest College of Art</a>, in the gorgeously renovated 1918 building that housed Portland's original Post Office.  </p>

-<p>Stay tuned for information on lodging, things to do in Portland, and much more.</p>
+<p>Our discounted hotel rate expires July 7, and will likely sell out before then. <a href="/logistics/">Learn more about lodging options and book your room now in the SRCCON room block!</a> </p>
 </div>
 </div>